Souza-DR/Semin-rio---Unicamp/README.md

 # Stochastic Optimization Methods

-This repository contains a LaTeX presentation on stochastic optimization methods, with a special focus on applications for computationally intensive problems such as Full Waveform Inversion (FWI).
+This repository contains a LaTeX presentation on stochastic optimization methods, with a special focus on applications for computationally intensive problems such as Full Waveform Inversion (See https://drive.google.com/file/d/1exNgw4FU8i8m2mcaQIyZE_zujZG9tLgO/view?usp=sharing to view the PDF file).

 ## Description